The Godfather Part III: Writing

 Francis Ford Coppola felt that The Godfather (1972) and The Godfather Part II (1974) had told the complete Michael Corleone saga, and did not want to make another installment in The Godfather film series.
 Paramount Pictures nevertheless spent years trying to make another sequel set in the 1970s with another director.
-Studio president Michael Eisner wrote a treatment in which the Central Intelligence Agency would team up with the Mafia to assassinate a Costa Rican dictator, while Alexander Jacobs wrote a screenplay in which Michael Corleone's son Anthony would inherit his father's crime family.
+Studio chiefs attempted to write a story with one by Gulf + Western founder and ultimate owner of Paramount, Charles Bludhorn, and studio president Michael Eisner also writing a treatment in which the Central Intelligence Agency would team up with the Mafia to assassinate a Costa Rican dictator, while Alexander Jacobs wrote a screenplay in which Michael Corleone's son Anthony would inherit his father's crime family.

 In 1978, the studio hired Mario Puzo to write a story treatment for $250,000.
-This was expanded into a 1979 screenplay by Dean Riesner which would have combined the two concepts by having Anthony Corleone as a CIA agent responsible for assassinating the dictator and then taking over the Corleone crime family.
-Gulf + Western CEO Charles Bluhdorn offered Richard Brooks the chance to direct the film, but he declined.
+This was expanded into a 1979 screenplay by Dean Riesner, which would have combined the two concepts by having Anthony Corleone as a CIA agent responsible for assassinating the dictator and then taking over the Corleone crime family.
+Bluhdorn offered Richard Brooks the chance to direct the film, but he declined.

-First, John Travolta and Eric Roberts were hired as Anthony Corleone.
+John Travolta and Eric Roberts were hired as Anthony Corleone.
 Production on this story did not move forward, and in 1982, Vincent Patrick wrote a new screenplay in which Michael Corleone and Tom Hagen would have been killed in the opening scene, and would have focused on the first film's protagonists' child.
 It was not produced after director Dan Curtis quit.

 In 1985, Nick Marino and Thomas Lee Wright submitted a screenplay called The Godfather: The Family Continues featuring a gang war between the Corleones and the Irish Mafia in Atlantic City, but it was rejected by the studio's new president Frank Mancuso Sr. because he believed that it did not portray the Corleones sympathetically enough.
-Marino and Wright later sought Writers Guild of America arbitration to receive a story credit on the final film, but were declined.
+Marino and Wright later sought Writers Guild of America arbitration to receive a story credit on the final film, but were denied.